PrestaShop/blockbestsellers/Readme.md

 ---
 ## About

-Adds a block displaying your store\'s top-selling products in PrestaShop 1.6.
+Adds a block displaying your store's top-selling products in PrestaShop 1.6.